-Kempsey Airport provides two sealed parking positions that are located on the northern side of the GA apron.
+Kempsey Airport provides a single sealed parking position that is located on the northern side of the GA apron.

 Rotary wing aircraft parking is provided adjacent to the primary windsock, designated by blue markers.

 3.6.4 ENGINE START AND AIRCRAFT PUSH-BACK CLEARANCES